tardate/LittleArduinoProjects/Equipment/MSO5074FG_unboxing/README.md

 ![DDS Sine Trace](./assets/MSO5074FG_dds_sine_trace.jpg?raw=true)

 And here's a test of the 'save to USB device' to capture the screenshot.
-Unfortunately I still haven't figured out how to take the screenshot without the utility menu edging it's way into the picture:
+Unfortunately I still haven't figured out how to take the screenshot without the utility menu edging its way into the picture:

 ![DDS Sine Trace Export](./assets/dds_sine.jpg?raw=true)